Fleet logo

 5. On the Enterprise Mobility + Security E3 page, select Buy and follow instructions to purchase the license.

-6. Find and buy an Intune license.
+6. Find and buy a license.

-7. Sign in to Azure portal.
+7. Sign in to Microsoft Entra ID portal.

 8. At the top of the page search "Users" and select Users.